jasonwilliamson/cs349-winter2017/A3/readme.txt

 Sprite.java:            an abstract drawable (sprite) that can be extended.
 EllipseSprite.java:   	an extension of original RectangleSprite that extends Sprite.

 Rag Doll parts are rotatable, click drag to rotate individually.
+Legs scale down when pushed toward pivot point and scale up with pulled away from pivot point; feet remain the same.

 Build environment for A3.
 For macOS version 10.12.3, running Java version 8